Skip to main content

 • Engaged in deals that benefited them personally at the expense of the company.

-• Improperly favored certain creditors over others.
+• Improperly favoured certain creditors over others.

 • Improperly sold certain company assets to the detriment of the creditors seeking repayment.